rotki/rotki/docs/api.rst

    :reqjson int from_timestamp: The timestamp after which to return saved balances for the asset.
 If not given zero is considered as the start.
    :reqjson int to_timestamp: The timestamp until which to return saved balances for the asset.
 If not given all balances until now are returned.
+   :param int from_timestamp: The timestamp after which to return saved balances for the asset.
+If not given zero is considered as the start.
+   :param int to_timestamp: The timestamp until which to return saved balances for the asset.
+If not given all balances until now are returned.

    **Example Response**: